 - The recession lasted for a long time

-- Bond Yields remained low despite higher government borrowing.
+- Bond yields remained low despite higher government borrowing.
 In the US and UK, government borrowing rose rapidly, but bond yields fell – suggesting government borrowing wasn’t crowded out.
 This graph of total US debt shows how government borrowing rose in response to rising saving and falling private debt.
 Arguably, government borrowing should have risen even more to ensure a stronger recovery.

 To some extent economies which pursued fiscal expansion, showed economic recovery.
-The UK was recovering in 2010 – until a reversion to austerity in 2010 caused a double dip recession.
+The UK was recovering in 2010 – until a reversion to austerity in 2010 caused a double-dip recession.
 It is certain Keynes would have advocated longer and deeper fiscal expansion for the UK.

 Multiplier effect.
 The IMF report showed there was a considerable multiplier effect.
 Countries which cut spending caused a big fall in real GDP.

 There are some limitations of Keynesian theory.
-For example, it would be interesting to know the role Keynes gave to quantitative easing, and money supply alongside fiscal policy.
+For example, it would be interesting to know the role Keynes gave to quantitative easing and money supply alongside fiscal policy.

 I would argue that Keynesian economics is not flawed.
 ‘Flawed’ suggests there are fundamental problems.
 In times of prolonged recession, the theory holds up relatively well.
 There is certainly a danger of it being misapplied (e.g. higher borrowing during economic growth).
-However, it offers relatively robust explanation of why deficiency of demand can cause prolonged recession.
+However, it offers a relatively robust explanation of why a deficiency of demand can cause a prolonged recession.
 For example, it is hard to defend rival theories such as the real business cycle – that the great recession has been caused by technical changes.
-In normal circumstances there are practical difficulties with measuring output gap, but in the recession of this magnitude, it becomes obvious what the problem is.
+In normal circumstances, there are practical difficulties with measuring the output gap, but in the recession of this magnitude, it becomes obvious what the problem is.